4 Major Scales and Keys

 Example 4.9.1.
 Steps to melodic transposition

-- Example 4.9.1B: Transposing requires two steps.
+- Example 4.9.1B: Transposing involves two steps.

 - Write the clef and key signature of the new key.
-Rewrite the same scale degree numbers as the original melody above the blank staff.
+Rewrite the same scale degree numbers as in the original melody above the blank staff.

 Example 4.9.2.
-Incorrect transposition
+Incorrect contour

 Example 4.9.3.
 Melodic transposition: Mozart, Piano Sonata No. 16 in C Major, K. 545, i – Allegro